 Wiveliscombe Primary is a mainstream setting.
 Within the school there is a range of special needs.
-Whatever the need of the child we endeavour to full include them in all aspects of school life through a broad and balanced curriculum.
+Whatever the need of the child, we endeavour to fully include them in all aspects of school life through a broad and balanced curriculum.
 The needs for which provision is made comes under the following broad categories:

-A close liaison is maintained between SENCO and the early Years Area SENCO.
+A close liaison is maintained between SENCO and the early Years Area SENCO and the nursery SENCO.
 Any children with specific needs are identified prior to their entry to school and are made known to the school’s SENCO.
 A school entry plan meeting is held at least one term before the child starts school so that any necessary provision can be put in place.